adityaraj95/BookSearch/README.md

 # Search Book Using React.js, Google Books API, and MySQL.

 Search local database using Rest API created by me [here](https://github.com/adityaraj95/SpringBoot-MySQL-REST-API.git)

+React is used along side JavaScript for Validation and Search process.

 ## How to install and run this project